reagent-project/reagent-template/README.md

 lein new reagent <name>
 ```

-To enable [clojurescript testing](https://github.com/cemerick/clojurescript.test), use `+test` flag:
+To enable [clojurescript testing](https://github.com/cemerick/clojurescript.test) with [PhantomJS](http://phantomjs.org/), use `+test` flag:

 ```
 lein new reagent <name> +test
 ```
 To run the tests, please use `lein cljsbuild test`.
+For installation instructions of PhantomJS, please see [this](http://phantomjs.org/download.html).

 Create a new library project (development dependencies are moved into the :dev profile) :